cjdipalma/gravity/README.md

 The Gravity Compiler is an Artificial Neural Network to ANSI C optimizing compiler intended for embedded applications.
-Specifically, the generated ANSI C file is a self contained, dependency free, ANSI standard C file that can be compiled to a target platform/architecture.
+Specifically, the generated ANSI C file is a self contained, dependency free, C file that can be compiled to a target platform/architecture.

 The Gravity compiler has two modes of operation:
   * It can be used as a traditional compiler